Private, Anonymous, Collateralizable Commitments vs. MEV: Properties of PACCs

-\begin{proof} Firstly, given the order is generated when the external market price is $\MIFP$, for any block generated after this point (let's say after block $H-1>0$), the expected external market price is $\MIFP$ due to the Martingale assumption.
-As all MMs observe $\MIFP$, the expected revenue for a MM responding to a DPACC RFQ is at least 0 and strictly increasing in block height, making this a Dutch Auction in $fee()$ between MMs.
-By the revenue equivalence principle \cite{krishna2009auction}, the expected revenue for the seller is the same as if this were an sealed-bid auction to receive $fee()$.
-In a sealed bid auction, the expected settlement price among MMs with the same valuation function is 0, meaning $E(fee(H))=0$. \end{proof}
+\begin{proof} Firstly, given the order is generated when the external market price is $\MIFP$, for any block generated after this point (after block $H$), the expected external market price is $\MIFP$ due to the Martingale assumption.
+As all MMs observe $\MIFP$, the expected revenue for a MM responding to a PACC RFQ is at least 0 and strictly increasing in block height, making this a Dutch Auction in the commission specified by $f_H()$ between MMs.
+By the revenue equivalence principle \cite{krishna2009auction}, the expected revenue for the seller is the same as if this were an sealed-bid auction to receive $f_H()$.
+For any positive value of $f_H$, MMs will bid for this opportunity.
+As the user chooses $f_H()$, the commission to pay, but does not receive the revenue of the auction, for any positive value for $f_H(h)$, $h \geq H$, the user is strictly incentivized to reduce $f_H(h)$.
+As such, the Nash Equilibrium of $E(f_H)$ is $E(f_H)=0$. \end{proof}

+\begin{corollary} Given no transaction fees, the PACC RFQ protocol has Nash Equilibrium in which users trade at the external market price. \end{corollary}

+This protocol has many of the expected price benefits of an FBA based on PACCs, with users expecting to trade at the external market price excluding fees in both cases.
+PACC RFQs come with the added benefit for users that users are only required to reveal when the order has been executed.
+Depending on the MM preferences or requirements, PACC RFQs can also be used to enforce Know-Your-Customer and/or anti-money laundering checks by MMs before responding, with MMs able to require arbitrary membership proof rules.
+For example, if European MMs choose to only respond to wallets who have received a verification token from European regulators, PACCs allow users to preserve anonymity within this set, while maintaining the privacy required to trade at the external market price in expectancy.

+As mentioned, this resembles a fee escalator \cite{FeeEscalatorEIP}, with the strict benefit of not revealing trade price, direction, or identity to searchers before the trade has been committed to.
+All of these pieces of information together can be enough to move the external market price before the order gets interacted with.
+If searchers see a protocol creator selling protocol tokens, this could have significant negative sentiment effects on the price of the token.
+Therefore, the searchers might pre-emptively move the price when such an order enters the mempool.
+In contrast, if the same player committed to either buying or selling tokens using a PACC, with a membership proof in a group equally likely to buy or sell, the user expects to trade around the external market price.